slitsche/biosoft/content/posts/identity.md

 Since our database schema got distributed additional effort is needed to make sense out of the distributed data.
 In order to be of a purpose for the business we must be able to relate the blocks of information to the real world.
-The messages emitted by the micro services are persisted in a data lake.

 Due to the nature of messaging we have to [expect duplicates][leastonce].
 Since there is no instance enforcing a unique constraint (like the database was) the rules need be defined on read.
 The unique constraint on write made way for unique constraint on read.

 If there is no machine readable definition of unique constraints different